Contents

 Tempos: These gas or electric powered three-wheeled vehicles are Nepal's version of a rickshaw which take up to 8+ people along city roads.
 They are becoming less popular or frequent.
 Again, like city buses they are cheap but difficult to know where they are going and there are not many with easy to follow routes for most tourists.

 Rickshaws: Cycle rickshaws are most popular in the Thamel part of Kathmandu city and in the Terai region.
-They are only good for short distances and do remember to bargain with the driver.
+They are only good for short distances and do remember to bargain with the driver before setting off.

 Bicycling: hiring a bicycle is possible in many parts of Nepal.
 The one place I do not recommend to hire a bicycle is Kathmandu city.
-The pollution and traffic is just too dangerous.
-Outside of the city it can be more pleasant.
+The traffic is just too dangerous.
+Outside of the city it can be more pleasant but nothing like many of the cycling tours make out.
+It's probably best to visit a location first before making a decision on going cycling around the area.
+Mountain biking on the trekking trails is also excessively overpriced in Nepal.

 Here's a full guide on how to get around Nepal.